‘Celebrate World Curlew Day – 21 April’

 We have set up a curlew working group with the aim of improving conservation prospects for the species across the NUC, working with farmers and land-managers in the area.
 The priorities for the NUC are understanding how curlews use the landscape, empowering curlew-friendly farming, building public support and demonstrating the power of partnerships.
 A work programme has been developed focussing on actions that will have the most impact for curlews.
 This includes:

 - Data – ensuring we have the most up to date, relevant data to inform our conservation action and measure the success of interventions;

-- Land management advice – ensuring we can use the most up-to-date information to work with land managers across the whole NUCLNP to improve conditions for curlews on their land.
+- Land management advice – we have produced an advisory leaflet to help land managers across the whole NUCLNP area to improve conditions for curlews on their land.

 - A curlew ‘hotspots’ project – focussing in on the prime areas for curlews within the NUCLNP to ensure the best areas remain the best.